NLRB v. Yeshiva University

 National Labor Relations Board v.
-Yeshiva University, 444 U.S. 672 (1980), is a US labor law case, concerning the scope of labor rights in the United States.
+Yeshiva University, 444 U.S. 672 (1980), is a US labor law case about the scope of labor rights in the United States.

 Facts

 The Yeshiva University Faculty Association (a labor union) asked the National Labor Relations Board to be certified as the official bargaining agent for teaching and professorial staff at Yeshiva University.
-University management argued that the staff should not qualify as "employees" under the National Labor Relations Act 1935 §2(11) as they had sufficient supervisory authority.
+University management argued that the staff should not qualify as "employees" under the National Labor Relations Act of 1935 §2(11) as they had sufficient supervisory authority.
 The staff contended that, while they managed their teaching and curriculum, they did not have effective authority over managerial power.